tcarland/grafana-kube-stack/README.md

 Hosts that are having `alloy` provisioned locally will need the `gnupg` package.

+The *Alloy* binary can be installed via RHEL or Debian repositories or as a standalone binary.
+Better yet, Grafana has an [Ansible](https://grafana.com/docs/alloy/latest/set-up/install/ansible/) Collection that can be used to manage Alloy deployments.

+## Standalone Deployment

-Deploying as a service requires a service account or a local *alloy* user to allow a system service to operate.
-The deployed user should be added to any groups necessary to gather metrics and logs.
+Deploying as a service requires a service account or a local *alloy* user to allow the system service to function.
+The deployed user should be added to any groups necessary to gather metrics and read logs.
 ```sh
 sudo useradd --no-create-home --groups "adm,syslog" --shell /bin/false alloy
 ```